 I’m a counsellor who hates counselling

 I have to confess that as a counsellor who loves my job, I hate going to counselling.
-I know the techniques and strategies counsellors will likely suggest solving my problem, so I’m less inclined to pay money for it.
-Self-help methods I prefer over counseling include seeking advice from friends, reaching out for support from my wife, and praying.
+I know the techniques and strategies counsellors will likely suggest, so I’m less inclined to pay money for it.
+Self-help methods I prefer over counselling include seeking advice from friends, reaching out for support from my wife, and praying.

 I have attended group therapy in the past and benefited from it, but I’ve also had mediocre experiences in individual counselling where I wasn’t really sure if it helped at all.
 Due to my experiences I can totally relate to men who are skeptical about attending a counselling.